lucasvss2/Github-Search/README.md

 This is a study project about search devs profile of GitHub :books:

 ## :zap: Getting started
-1. Clone this repo using: `https://github.com/joao-lucas-dev/github-search.git`
+1. Clone this repo using: `https://github.com/lucasvss2/Github-Search
-2. Move yourself to the appropriate directory: `cd github-search`
+2. Move yourself to the appropriate directory: `cd gitsearch`
 3. To install all dependencies, run: `yarn`
 4. Run `yarn start` to start the website